skeeto/skeeto.github.com/_posts/2014-05-14-Digispark-and-Debian.markdown

 can't make use of the standard Arduino software for programming the board, so you have to download a customized toolchain.
 This download includes files that have the incorrect vendor ID, requiring a manual fix.
-Worse, [the fix listed in their documentation][ts] is also wrong, at least for Debian and Debian-derived systems.
+Worse, [the fix listed in their documentation][ts] is incomplete, at least for Debian and Debian-derived systems.

-The main problem is that, despite what the documentation says, Linux will *not* automatically create a `/dev/ttyACM0` device like it normally does for Arduino devices.
+The main problem is that Linux will *not* automatically create a `/dev/ttyACM0` device like it normally does for Arduino devices.
 Instead it gets a long, hidden, unpredictable device name.
 The fix is to ask udev to give it a predictable name by appending the following to the first line in the provided udev rules file (`49-micronucleus.rules`),

     SYMLINK+="ttyACM%n"